shoudaoren2025/UxPlay/README.txt

-If you wish to specify the videosink using the `-vs <videosink>` option, some choices for `<videosink>` are `d3d12videosink`, `d3d11videosink`, `d3dvideosink`, `glimagesink`, `gtksink`, `autovideosink`.
-If you do not specify the videosink, the d3d11videosink will be used (users have reported segfaults of the newer d3d12 videodecoder on certain older Nvidia cards when the image resolution changes: d3d11 will used by default until this is fixed).
+If you wish to specify the videosink using the `-vs <videosink>` option, some choices for `<videosink>` are `d3d12videosink`, `d3d11videosink`, `d3dvideosink`, `glimagesink`, `gtksink`, `autovideosink`. *There have been reports of segfaults of the newer d3d12 videodecoder on certain older Nvidia cards when the image resolution changes, e.g., when the iOS client is rotated between portrait and landcape modes: this was a GStreamer issue that is apparently now fixed (a workaround is to use d3d11).*

 -   With Direct3D 11.0 or greater, various options can be set using e.g. `-vs "d3d11videosink <options>"` (see the gstreamer videosink